BRITISH TV HISTORY: THE ITV STORY PART 3

 However, even former critics of the BBC, such as Kenneth Baily, were ready to defend the Corporation.
 'All viewing audiences should surely be seen in the context of the very considerable total possible TV public', he wrote in 1960.
 He went on: 'Even here, in the realm of what ought to be fairly exact statistics, we do not know the actual position.
 For TAM, the audience researchers, who are paid for their work by the commercial contractors, put the BBC's gain of audience at an average of three to five per cent throughout most of 1960.
 The BBC's own audience research system claims that the swing to the BBC is much more, and says it can at times be a twenty per cent gain from ITV.
 Indeed, Mr. Gerald Beadle, chief of BBC Television has told an American audience that viewing today is often divided fifty-fifty between ITV and BBC.
 Whom do we believe?'

 Even Baily was confused by the different claims at that time.
-However, there was one thing he wasn't confused about and just a few years after he'd lambasted the BBC's programming policy, he was ready to turn his critical eye on the commercial channels.
+However, there was one thing he was sure about-and just a few years after he'd lambasted the BBC's programming policy, he was ready to turn his critical eye on the commercial channels.
 'The so-called "documentary-story" of ITV creation, like Emergency-Ward 10 and Probation Officer are window-dressing to try to persuade politicians, the Church, and the intellectual "establishment" that commercial TV is informing mass publics at peak hours', he wrote at that time.
-He went on to observe that Emergency-Ward 10 in particular was about as informative as a woman's magazine story and as for Probation Officer he wrote; 'once it has reiterated the cliché that bad homes breed delinquents of all ages, it really has nothing else to teach about the causes of rebellion against order, or the difficulties, failures and successes of reformative jurisprudence.'
+He went on to observe that Emergency-Ward 10 in particular was about as informative as a woman's magazine story and as for Probation Officer he wrote; 'once it has reiterated the clichè that bad homes breed delinquents of all ages, it really has nothing else to teach about the causes of rebellion against order, or the difficulties, failures and successes of reformative jurisprudence.'
+(In fact Baily was incorrect citing ITV as the creators of documentary-stories as can be seen in this issue of Teletronic-Television Heaven's online magazine.
+The article Cops on the Box (page 26) clearly indicates how the BBC adapted this genre.)

 Many critics may still have regarded television as a medium that was there to educate rather than entertain, but as the 1950's drew to a close Independent Television firmly established itself as the viewers, if not always the critics, favourite.
 It soon became known as The People's Channel.
 The BBC would find itself having to adapt in order to re-establish itself and meet the demands of serious competition -and that could only benefit the viewer.
 Commercial television had had a very long and bumpy ride from the early days of its conception through to its eventual arrival.
 But it had arrived.
 And it was here to stay...but there would be plenty more bumps ahead.